roxywasiak/my-e-commerce-shop/README.md

 - GET - find one item by ID
 - POST - create a new item
 - PUT - update an item
-- Delete - destroy a item
+- Delete - destroy an item

 ## Technologies 📕